 Rising out of the granite rock, St Malo is a maze of medieval streets bursting with history and culture.
 The legacy of the dastardly pirates of the 19th century and the siege during the Second World War entwines with the bustling array of arty shops and the delicious smells from restaurants, outdoor markets and cafes, for a romantic atmosphere.
 Oysters and crêpes are local delicacies to be enjoyed throughout the restaurants and markets of the town.

-The pretty islands of Grand Be and Petit Be can be visited on foot at low tide, with the Fort National reachable on foot from St Malo's longest beach, the Grand Plage.
-If you enjoy hiking, the GR 34 coastal path travels right around the Emeral Coast and extends across most of Brittany's coast from Mont St Michel to Le Tour-de-Parc.
+The pretty islands of Le Grand Bé and Le Petit Bé can be visited on foot at low tide, with the Fort National reachable on foot from St Malo's longest beach, the Grande Plage.
+If you enjoy hiking, the GR 34 coastal path travels right around the Emerald Coast and extends across most of Brittany's coast from Mont St Michel to Le Tour-du-Parc.

 Just outside of the city is the town of St Servan where the imposing Tour Solidor contains a museum dedicated to the French sailors who first negotiated Cape Horn.
 The Grand Aquarium is home to the Shark's Ring, an immense tank containing 3 metre long sharks, and the Nautibus submersible and is also not to be missed.

 With so many crêperies in the town, you'll be sure to find somewhere to try Brittany's famous galettes, savoury pancakes made with buckwheat and filled with ham, sausage, cheese, scallops and whatever you else might choose, as well as the sweet crêpes.
 Thin and crispy gavottes covered in chocolate and caramel au beurre salé are also popular tasty treats.
 Don't forget to try some locally brewed cidre!

 Sail & stay with us to save time and money!
 Pack your car with everything you need - even the family pet, and enjoy the fun of travelling on board.